Do you wake up feeling drained? Perhaps your Oura Ringâs sleep score shows room for improvement. Your energy determines your quality of lifeâŠ

 Want a fast way to drain yourself?

-Stare intently into your computer screen for eight hours with no break.
+Stare intently at your computer screen for eight hours with no break.

 The antithesis of which, is the Pomodoro Technique.